So, don't forget the raincoat, oh yeah and a- hat, a- scarf and- waterproof those shoes--now you're almost ready.

 Next time we will get our car AFTER we leave Dublin.

-I WILL SAY THIS, Ireland drivers are extremely courteous!
+I will this, Ireland drivers are extremely courteous!
 It was amazing what they put up with, tourists, tourists, tourists.

 Excellent; Informative, even a Zombie can follow, a great tour to start with when you have jet lag or NO sleep.
 This is our first GoPro video, we'll get better, but it was great fun!
 Here is the link for this bike tour, highly recommended!
 The video shows only a small part of the tour: CycleDublin